1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

 Other job scripts are available as well, these are:

-*   ``dailystats_semi`` which creates and submits the same jhobs as above, but does not enable them.
+*   ``dailystats_semi`` which creates and submits the same jobs as above, but does not enable them.
 At the end of the output from the script, will be a list of the required commands to activate the jobs, at the DBA's leisure.

 *   ``dailystats_manual`` which simply lists the commands that are required to be executed, by the DBA, in order to analyse the objects requiring fresh statistics.
 This is somewhat equivalent to the old, now superceded, manual system.